 There are some opportunities which just come for you.
 You need to be ready and catch the moment.
 That’s when you switch to the pre-programmed settings.
 Because there is not much time, the moment will fade away while you are looking for the best manual settings.
-So, in my opinion automatic settings can be useful, sometimes even to an experienced photographer.
+So, in my opinion, automatic settings can be useful, sometimes even to an experienced photographer.

 They all believed they were right at that moment, and if you look at the photo, you can literally feel their joy just looking at the picture.
 And that’s the whole point of photography.
 To convey emotions frozen in time to the person who is looking at the photo.
-If we inspect the next picture, the theme is the contrast of people and depth the mountain.
+If we inspect the next picture, the theme is the contrast between people and the depth of the mountain.

 It can be scary how small we all are and one of the guys is pointing to the distance is which makes this picture unique.
-Admit it; you were just thinking to be there with them for a couple minutes, weren’t you?
+Admit it; you were just thinking to be there with them for a couple of minutes, weren’t you?
 And opportunity strikes again. *Note: the pictures were not edited.

 Editing the pictures is as important nowadays as it is to get a good shot.
 There are plenty of applications that can help you highlight the theme, but don’t get carried away with editing and lose the essence of the shot.
-If you set in your camera to take the pictures in RAW format most of the picture editing software will enable better quality after the changes.
-That’s why the RAW format is always in bigger than the size of JPG from the same picture.
+If you set in your camera to take the pictures in the RAW format most of the picture editing software will enable better quality after the changes.
+That’s why the RAW format is always bigger than the size of JPG from the same picture.
 And some programs are not compatible with the RAW picture format, so look for software that can open that.
 That doesn’t mean you can’t save your pictures straight to JPG, it’s easier to post it right away when you are home.

-Photography is not a very cheap hobby, but it’s a good excuse to go out, and express your feelings through your photos, and save these moments for later, and make it live forever, not just in your memories.
+Photography is not a very cheap hobby, but it’s a good excuse to go out and express your feelings through your photos, and save these moments for later, and make it live forever, not just in your memories.
 It’s like you are making history.
-And its good exercise!
+And it's good exercise!
 I hope I inspired a lot of readers who want to go outside immediately and take pictures of EVERYTHING.
 That’s the point.
-Maybe some of the people will say about your photo that’s a wrong picture, the contrast is bad, blah, blah, blah… or don’t get as much likes you expected.
+Maybe some of the people will say about your photo that’s a wrong picture, the contrast is bad, blah, blah, blah… or doesn’t get as many likes you expected.
 That happens.
 Even with the best.
 The best photographers took thousands of pictures just on one single theme/subject that is perfect.
 Now count how many photos took yourself in your life.
 Take my advice and compare yourself only to the person that you used to be.